Literacy Resources/RI

 Networks - An On-Line Journal for Teacher Research Journal offering teachers working in classrooms from pre-school to university a place to share their findings and learn from each other, and includes feature length articles, short reports of work in progress, book reviews, discussions on current issues in teacher research, responses to published articles and upcoming events in teacher research.
 Articles will cover a wide range of issues related to classroom teaching and learning, such as curriculum, research methodology, ethics and collaboration.
 Classroom teachers at all levels will be involved in reviewing the manuscripts.
 The emphasis will be on a reader-friendly writing style that gives a clear account of issues, questions and classroom inquiry.

-[symposium ] Participatory Action Research (PAR): Collaborating to produce worthwhile knowledge - paper focussing on how teachers, researchers and educational advisors balance their different roles in participatory action research teams.
-(One of many papers archived on the Australian Association for Research in Education site).
+[symposium ] Participatory Action Research (PAR):Collaborating to produce worthwhile knowledge - paper focussing on how teachers, researchers and educational advisors balance their different roles in participatory action research teams.
+(One of many papers archived on the What Kids Can Do.

 Practitioner Dissemination and Research Network of the National Center for the Study of Adult Learning and Literacy (NCSALL): PDF document, evaluation of the now defunct PDRN.